Build a Serverless Lie Detector that uses AI for Facial Recognition

 We can use Postman or Insomnia to test this function.
 Here we will use the REST Client VS Code extension, which we installed earlier

-- To create a new test call, type
+• To create a new test call, type ### at the top of the request.http file.

 ###